Presidency of Bill Clinton: Other welfare

 A Direct Student Loan Program was introduced, along with an Early Head Start program for children aged 0 to 3 and a Community Development Financial Institutions (CDFI) Fund to support both specialized financial institutions and traditional banks serving lower-income communities.
 In addition, the Medicare Benefit Package was expanded.

+Federal funding for child care was also expanded through his two terms.
+The Personal Responsibility and Work Opportunity Reconciliation Act authorized an additional $4 billion in child care subsidies over six years on top of what would be authorized ordinarily by Congress, and consolidated and reorganized then-existent federal child care programs into a simplified and more accessible system.
+In 1998, Clinton proposed a plan that would expand the Child and Dependent Care Credit to cover a portion of families' child care expenses up to an income limit of 200% above the federal poverty line, administer a tax break of up to $150,000 for businesses that provide child care, increase Child Care and Development Block Grant funding to $5 billion per year by 2003, double the number of children eligible for early Head Start programs, and increase funding for the Department of Education's before- and after-school program from an annual funding of $40 million in 1998 to $200 million.

-The Earned Income Tax Credit was expanded to give a larger benefit to working families and allow childless workers to benefit as well.
-In 1996, Congress passed a 20% increase in the minimum wage, which boosted earnings for nearly 10 million Americans.
+The earned income tax credit was expanded to give a larger benefit to working families and allow childless workers to benefit as well.
+In 1996, Congress passed a 20% increase in the minimum wage from $4.25 to $5.15, which boosted earnings for nearly 10 million Americans.
+Clinton also unsuccessfully petitioned Congress to pass another minimum wage hike in 2000.

 As part of the Clinton Administration's welfare reforms, over 200,000 people on welfare received housing vouchers to help them move closer to jobs, while a welfare-to-work tax credit encouraged businesses to hire long-term welfare recipients.
 In addition, communities received federal support to design transportation solutions to help low-income workers get to work.

-Better nutritional support was provided for low-income families, with Congress (under Clinton's watch) increasing federal support for several critical nutritional and housing support programs.
-The Special Supplemental Nutrition Program for Women, Infants and Children went from average annual funding levels of $2.7 billion in the eight years before Clinton took office to $3.9 billion under his presidency, while the Food Stamp program went from an average of $21.3 billion a year to $24.9 billion.
-In terms of housing, funding for federal housing assistance grew from an average of $20.4 billion a year in the eight years before Clinton's term to an average of $29 billion a year during his presidency.